 EXCLUSIVE!
-Salman Khan's Bodyguard Shera Reveals That One Quality Which He Likes About The Star
+Salman Khan's Bodyguard Shera Reveals The One Quality That He Likes About The Star

 It wouldn't be wrong to say that Salman Khan's bodyguard Shera is virtually a shadow of the superstar and nothing less than a member of their Khan-daan.
 Shera has been Salman's right-hand man for almost 25 years now.